 At VANTAS Productions, we work with industrial brands because we believe they have the strongest stories in business.
 Not the most polished.
 Not the most Instagram-ready.
 The strongest.

 We operate on retainer with brands across 10+ U.S. markets, supported by a network of 25+ creatives.
 That model exists because good visual storytelling isn't a one-time project.
 It's an ongoing translation of what your company does into content your customers, employees, and community can feel.
+If you're evaluating your options, read our guide on what to look for when hiring a production company before you make a decision.

 Our work with Berryman Products — a manufacturer of automotive chemical solutions — is a good example of what happens when an industrial brand invests in real content.
 The product is a spray can.
 The story is the decades of engineering and testing behind every formula, the mechanics who won't use anything else, and the family legacy that keeps the standard where it is.
 That's what the camera captures.
 Not the can.